Pipeline spill clean-up efforts in Montana continue despite ice

-NEW YORK, Jan 21 (Reuters) - Responders recovered 240 barrels of oil from a breached pipeline in Montana, despite icy conditions that were slowing down efforts, the Environmental Protection Agency and Bridger Pipeline LLC said Wednesday.
+NEW YORK (Reuters) - Responders recovered 240 barrels of oil from a breached pipeline in Montana, despite icy conditions that were slowing down efforts, the Environmental Protection Agency and Bridger Pipeline LLC said Wednesday.

 “We were very pleased that we were able to get that oil out of the pipeline,” keeping it from spilling into the Yellowstone River, Bridger spokesman Bill Salvin said.
 He said the recovery reduced the volume of the spill to less than a thousand barrels.